robin-rpr/calos/doc/clearly-run.rst

 Multiple processes in the same container with :code:`--join`
 =============================================================

-By default, different :code:`ch-run` invocations use different user and mount namespaces (i.e., different containers).
+By default, different :code:`clearly run` invocations use different user and mount namespaces (i.e., different containers).
 While this has no impact on sharing most resources between invocations, there are a few important exceptions.
 These include: